ch4mpy/spring-addons/spring-addons-starter-rest/README.md

-# Spring Boot starter for `RestClient`, `WebClient` and `@HttpExchange` proxies auto-configuration
+# Auto-configure `RestClient` or `WebClient`, ease `@HttpExchange` proxies generation
-This starter brings some experimental auto-configuration for `RestClient` and `WebClient`.
+This starter aims at auto-configuring `RestClient` and `WebClient`.
 For now, it supports:
-- proxy settings
 - base URL
-- Basic authorization
-- OAuth2 Bearer authorization:
-  * the `(Reactive)OAuth2AuthorizedClientManager` for a given registration-id (configurable per client)
-  * the security context of a request on a resource server (forward the Bearer token from the original request)

-It also eases the creation of `@HttpExchange` proxies, the successor of `@FeignClient`.
+- `Basic` or OAuth2 `Bearer` authorization; for the latter, using either a client registration or forwarding the access token in the security context of a resource server.
+- proxy settings with consideration of `HTTP_PROXY` and `NO_PROXY` environment variables.
+Finer-grained configuration or overrides can be achieved with custom properties.
+- connection and read timeouts
+- instantiate `RestClient` in servlets and `WebClient` in WebFlux apps.
+Any client can be switched to `WebClient` in servlets.
+- client bean names are by default the camelCase transformation of the key in the application properties map.
+It can be set to anything else in properties.

+When more is needed than what can be auto-configured, it is possible to have `RestClient.Builder` or `WebClient.Builder` exposed as beans instead of the already built instances.

-## Usage
+## Usage since `8.0.0-RC1`
 ### Dependency
 ```xml
 <dependency>